espressif/idf-eclipse-plugin/docs/OpenOCD Debugging.md

 		mon reset halt
 		flushregs
 		set remote hardware-watchpoint-limit 2
-Points 7 - 8 is shown below.
+Points 7 - 8 are shown below.
 ![](images/OpenOCDDebug_7.png)

 9. Options `Load Symbols` and `Use project binary` are selected.
 10. Further down on the same tab, establish an initial breakpoint to halt CPUs after they are reset by debugger.
 The plugin will set this breakpoint at the beginning of the function entered under “Set break point at:”.
 Checkout this option and enter the name of the main function e.g. app_main in provided field.
 11. Checkout “Continue” option.
 This will make the program to resume after `mon reset halt` is invoked per point 8.
 The program will then stop at breakpoint inserted at app_main.

-Points 9 - 11 is shown below.
+Points 9 - 11 are shown below.
 ![](images/OpenOCDDebug_8.png)

 ## Common Tab